 Listing your inherited property in Boise will require you to get the property ready for the MLS.
 Take a look at what other homes are selling for, and how your property stacks up.
 Be realistic with your prices, and don’t spend too much over-improving.
 When you list an inherited home, you may feel frustrated to suddenly have to spend money selling a house that isn’t yours.

 Selling the house using an FSBO listing will save you on the commission, but you will still need to pay for cleaning repairs, marketing, and other selling costs.
 In most cases, selling on your own to a regular buyer will take longer and ultimately put less in your pocket.

 Sell To An Investor

-When you sell your inherited property to Offer Now Idaho, you will not need to spend a dime out of pocket.
+When you sell your inherited property to [company], you will not need to spend a dime out of pocket.
 Nor will you have to pay expensive commissions, agent fees, or administrative costs.
 By selling the property directly, you will be able to quickly receive your profits and move on from the house without spending months making repairs and waiting for the property to sell.